By Rick Steves

 The town center is easily walkable, and the two nearby hilltop excursions, San Salvatore and Monte Brè, start from funicular stations that are each a 20-minute lakeside stroll (in opposite directions) away from the center.

 Buses can save time, though.
 All lines converge at the Lugano Centro terminal on the north edge of downtown.
-Bus #2 (2–4/hour) conveniently links Paradiso (for San Salvatore), the train station, Lugano Centro, and Castagnola (for Monte Brè).
-Buy bus tickets from the English-speaking touch-screen machines next to any bus stop (1.80-SF “short-path” ticket good for up to four stops, 2.30-SF ticket valid for one hour, 6.90-SF day pass — to buy, touch “Further Tickets,” then “Day Pass,” then select "Lugano"; all Lugano buses covered by Swiss Pass).
+Bus #2 (2–4/hour) conveniently links the Paradiso neighborhood (for San Salvatore), the train station, Lugano Centro, Cassarate (for Monte Brè) and Castagnola (where the path to Gandria starts).
+Buy bus tickets from the English-speaking touch-screen machines next to any bus stop (2-CHF "short-distance" ticket good for up to four stops, 2.50-CHF regular "Area 100" ticket valid for one hour, 7.50-CHF day pass — to buy, touch "Further Tickets," then "Day Pass," then select "Lugano"; all Lugano buses covered by Swiss Travel Pass).

 Welcome to Lugano Walk